-The Mizuno workshop has serviced the clubs of the worlds leading professionals since its introduction in 1986.
-The latest incarnation of Mizuno’s European Tour Workshop was unveiled at the Wentworth Club in time for the 2010 BMW PGA Championship.
+The Mizuno workshop has serviced the clubs of Europe’s leading professionals since its introduction in 1986.
+The previous incarnation of Mizuno’s European Tour Workshop was unveiled at the Wentworth Club in time for the 2010 BMW PGA Championship.

 The original Mizuno workshop heralded a new level of professionalism on the PGA European Tour.
 The project started in 1984 when Neil Coles and St. Georges Hill clubmaker, the late Barry Willett set up a temporary workshop at The Open in St. Andrews.